Facebook Ads are changing. What does this mean and how can your charity prepare?

 - Compare current data from Facebook with your Google Analytics account.
 By understanding what data is missing, or that you might lose, and the proportion of traffic driven by iOS14 devices, you will be able to predict the impact of these changes better.

 - Verify your Domain within Business Manager.
-This is Facebook’s top tip and will allow you to have authority over which events are eligible for your domain.
+This is Facebook’s top tip and will allow you authority over which events are eligible for your domain.

-- Condense the maco and micro events you track down to 8 key events.
+- Condense the macro and micro events you track down to 8 key events.
 What are the key things you are asking people to do on your website, and how can you best group them into 8 or fewer events?
-You should retain page views and donate, no doubt – but others may be behaviours like challenge event registrations.
+You should retain page views and donate, no doubt – but other behaviours or actions might be things like challenge event registrations, or newsletter sign ups.
 As you do that, think about how you would rank them in order of importance.
 Once ranking functionality becomes available you’ll be one step ahead!

 - Install Facebook’s Conversion API.
 Although not directly related, it will help track results as we move to a cookieless world.
 This is Facebook’s back up to their Pixel and allows them to track events server-side rather than through the browser.